leomariga/Simulink-Arduino-Serial/README.md

 ![alt text](https://github.com/leomariga/Simulink-Arduino/blob/master/images/configurationblock.png)

-Make sure your Arduino is connected select its **communication port** (COM6 in my case), if you don't know which communication port the Arduino is connected, open your Arduino IDE > Tools > Ports.
+Make sure your Arduino is connected select its **Communication port** (COM6 in my case).
+If you don't know which communication port the Arduino is connected, open your Arduino IDE > Tools > Ports.

+Select the **Baud rate** used to communicate with Arduino Serial.
+Some standard values are 9600 and 115200.

+The next parameters in the block you can simply put the same as the image above (or change it the way you want to do the communication).

 ## Sending data from Arduino to Simulink